Lightency-io/GreenTrust/README.md

 ---

 ## License
 This project is licensed under the MIT License.
+See the [LICENSE](/License) file for details

 ---